TheSmashy/TFU/docs/TFU-E2-Classic.md

 - **Carclo 10508 optic** (defined hotspot, smooth spill)
 - **5A regulated buck driver**
 - **Aluminum thermal spacer** for consistent, repeatable heat behavior
-- Sterile S2 host with AR glass
-- TFU clip and black lens o-ring refinement
+- TFU clip and clear lens o-ring refinement

 The Classic is not experimental.
 It is standardized, repeatable, and production-stable.